 At this point, I experience stretches of time when I don’t have a headache.
 They feel like miracles.
 And even when I do have a headache, it’s usually a minor, manageable one.
 Now that I feel that the treatment is working—and that I’ve found a doctor who is helping me—I’m able to sustain hope that my headache-free times will expand, until eventually they take over whole days, then weeks, then months, then…

-A version of this essay was first published in Headache, a Special Health Report from Harvard Health Publications.
+A version of this essay was first published in Headache, a Special Health Report from Harvard Health Publishing.
 This is an excellent resource for headache sufferers.
 It describes the various types of headaches, their treatments, and self-help and alternative therapies.